xDark10/MS-600-Building-Applications-and-Solutions-with-Microsoft-365-Core-Services/Instructions/Labs/1-Implement Microsoft identity/01-Getting started with Microsoft identity/01-Exercise-Different types of tokens used in Microsoft identity.md

 3. Select the **sign in** button.

-Depending on the browser, you are using, a popup window will load or the page will redirect to the Azure AD sign in prompt.
+Depending on the browser you are using, a popup window will load or the page will redirect to the Azure AD sign in prompt.

 4. Sign in using a **Work or School Account** and accept the permissions requested for the application by selecting **Accept**